c1ndygao/cindygao.com/weloveyoubut.md

 maybe,
 because it's just not what asian families do.
 or maybe,
-because i didn't know if i'd mean it.
+i didn't know if i'd mean it.
 a whole weekend had passed and
 i still hadn't done it.
-we are at the airport, at departures, at our awkward hug. maybe, i'll just do it when i'm 40.
+we are at the airport, at departures, at our awkward hug.
+maybe, i'll just do it when i'm 40.
 "love you, mom", i mumbled in english,
-the words squeezed out of me by nervous indigestion and caught both of us by surprise.
+the words squeezed out of me by nervous indigestion
+and caught both of us by surprise.
 i had planned to say it in chinese,
 and also clearly indicating that it was me who did the loving.
 "love you, too", ma said, also in english,
 a language she's never been able to grasp after almost 30 years in america.
 and that was it.
 the first time we said those words to each other.
 out loud.
 we haven't said them again since.
 but maybe,